-Jim Bell Architectural Design Inc. has a fantastic team that is dedicated to acquiring all the necessary permits and approvals for your project in a timely and efficient manner.
-We keep you updated along the way with status reports, and call and visit the municipal offices to ensure we are doing everything possible to move your permit application for your new custom home or renovation along as quickly as possible.
+Jim Bell Architectural Design Inc. has a fantastic team that is dedicated to preparing the documents necessary for the permits and approvals for your project in a timely and efficient manner.

-If you prefer to handle the permit process yourself, we are available to address any design or site plan modifications as required.
+If you prefer to handle the permit process yourself, we are available to address any design or plan modifications, as required.

 How long will it take to get my building permit?